 Provenance in Games

-In order to adopt provenance for the context of games, it is necessary to map each type of vertices from the provenance graph to elements that can be represented in games.
+In order to adopt provenance for the context of games, it is necessary to map each type of vertices of the provenance graph to elements that can be represented in games.
 As mentioned at section 3, the Open Provenance Model and PROV use three types of vertex: Artifacts/Entities, Process/Activities and Agents.
-In order to use these vertex types, it is first necessary to find their counterparts in the game context.
+In order to use these vertex types, it is first necessary to define their counterparts in the game context.
 To avoid misunderstanding, we adopt throughout this chapter the terms used in PROV (entities, activities, and agents).

-Starting with entities, their provenance definition states that they are physical or digital objects.
-This definition already gives a clue about which role entities can represent in the game context: objects.
+In the context of provenance, entities are defined as physical or digital objects.
+Trivially, in our approach they will be mapped to game objects.
 An object can be anything used in the game.
 For example, in the case of an RPG, entities can represent weapons, potions, legendary artifacts, magical objects, etc. It can represent anything meaningful to the development of the game history or even objects in a scene that someone interacted with.
-On the other hand, agent definition is a person, an organization, or anything with responsibilities.
-In the game context, agents can be mapped to people present in the game: non-playable characters (NPCs), monsters, and players.
+In provenance, an agent correspond to a person, an organization, or anything with responsibilities.
+In the game context, agents will be mapped to characters present in the game: non-playable characters (NPCs), monsters, and players.
 It can also be used to map event controllers, plot triggers, or the game’s artificial intelligence overseer that manages the plot.
 Lastly, activities are defined as actions taken by agents or interactions with other agents or entities.
-So, in a game context, activities can be viewed as actions or events executed throughout the game, like attacking, dodging, and jumping.
+In a game context, activities will be defined as actions or events executed throughout the game, like attacking, dodging, and jumping.

 With all three types of vertex mapped into the game context, it is also necessary to map their causal relations to create the provenance graph.
 The PROV model defines some causal relations that can be used similarly to their original context.
 However, it also provides rules to extend these relationships to be more suitable to a game context.
-For example, creating relationships that express the damage done to a character, or relationships that affect specific core mechanics from the game, like attack rolls, healing, and interactions with NPCs or objects.
+For instance, creating relationships that express the damage done to a character, or relationships that affect specific core mechanics from the game, like attack rolls, healing, and interactions with NPCs or objects.
 Also, the PROV model deals well with the aspect of time, which can be heavily explored in games, especially on games focused on storytelling.

 Each NPC in the game requires a behavior controller in order to generate and control his actions, providing an array of behavior possibilities.
-For example, it can be used decision trees [14] to control the NPC’s behaviors.
-What is required from the behavior controller is to store information about the action when the action is executed.
-Actions can be represented by a series of attributes that provides a description and the context of the action, allowing the creation of a provenance graph.
+For example, decision trees [14] can be used to control the NPC’s behaviors.
+What is required from the behavior controller is to store information about the action when it is executed.
+Actions can be represented by a series of attributes that provide a description and the context of the action, allowing the creation of a provenance graph.
 As illustrated by Fig. 1, every action needs some information: a reason for its existence, why the action was performed, what triggered it, and who performed the action.
 In addition, the time of its occurrence can be important depending of the reason of using provenance.
 The main reason of using provenance is to produce a graph containing details that can be tracked to determine why something occurred the way it did.
-Therefore, with this assumption, the time of the action, the person who did it, what the action produced, and what its affect should be recorded for analysis.
+Therefore, with this assumption, the time of the action, the person who did it, what the action produced, and what its affect should be recorded for future analysis.

 Fig. 1.
 Data model diagram.
 Gray classes represent generic provenance classes.